Yishun nuisance neighbour gets 6 months' probation

 Tan has not made any compensation to the victims.

-District Judge May Mesenas made the decision taking into account that Tan has dementia, and placed her on probation so she could seek help for it.
+District Judge May Mesenas made the decision, taking into account that Tan has dementia, and placed her on probation so she can seek help for it.